 - CPI sensors use an advanced metallurgical design that is impervious to corrosive hydraulic fluid, seawater, and pressure effects up to 10,000 PSI.

-- CPI sensors are totally waterproof and are commonly deployed immersed in seawater at depths over 5000 feet or more.
+- CPI sensors are totally waterproof and have been tested for deployment in seawater at depths over 5000 feet or more.

 - CPI sensors are fully ATEX and IEC-Ex safety rated for deployment in the USA and Europe.

 How is this Done?

 CPI sensors have evolved for almost 2 decades now into the solution of choice for oilfield hydraulics and other applications.
 Consider a sensor like our SL-2000.
 The key to our success is a patented linear-to-rotary-to-linear technology which converts the linear motion of the piston into accurate but reduced linear movement which is then easily measured by a short, hardened magnetostrictive sensor.
 The overall solution is completely safety rated.

 Draw wire core component materials are specified for extreme precision, high cycle life, and long-term operation in almost any medium.
 Virtually any signal output is offered via industry standard signal interfaces.

 Both standard and custom mounting are available for your cylinder, including our inside the cylinder mounting which provides the most robust deployment for your solution.
 There is no other sensor in the world that can operate protected inside a hydraulic cylinder completely immersed in hydraulic fluid at 10,000 psi, with an MTBF of over 1 million cycles.

 CPI Linear Positions sensors for Long Stroke Hydraulics are Unique